-3.26 ADDITIONL MICROSWITCHES (P/N 36202469)
+3.34 ADDITIONL MICROSWITCHES (P/N 36202469)

-In all MRM two additional micro switches can be add to the two that are already installed in.
-When ordering an additional micro-switches notice that their P/N 36202469 is different from those that are installad in the MRM already.
-The two micro-swithcs comes with appropriate screws which allow their installation to the bracket in MRM
+In all MRM a two additional micro switches can be add to the two that are all already install in.
+When ordering an additional micro-switches notice that their P/N 36202469 is different from those that are install in the MRM already.
+The two micro-swithcs comes with an appropriate screws which allows installation of them to the bracket in MRM